andyrobinson/pi-nav/README.md

 ## Fields in use

-I'm interested in the following fields (condensed from table by George Theotokis in first reference above)
+I'm interested in the following fields (condensed from table by George Theotokis in first reference above).
+The python library typically return "nan" (Not a number) when values are not present.

 <table>
 	<thead>